-Gathering information from key sectors of the community can provide valuable information in assessing needs and resources.
+Gathering information from key sectors of the community can provide valuable information when assessing needs and resources.
 These sectors include community-based organizations, faith-based organizations, private sector, public sector, and educational institutions.
 We engaged community partners in a survey to understand the effectiveness and scope of assistance being provided to deal with the causes and consequences of poverty in the service area.
+Fourteen community partners responded to the survey.
 Below are the ways in which community partners identified themselves on the survey (note that respondents could select more than one affiliation).